mdn/content/files/en-us/web/api/navigator/mslaunchuri/index.md

 - `uri`
   - : A string specifying the URL containing including the protocol of the document or resource to be displayed.
 - `successCallback` {{optional_inline}}
-  - : A function without parameter to be executed if the protocol handler is present.
+  - : A function without any parameters to be executed if the protocol handler is present.
 - `noHandlerCallback` {{optional_inline}}
-  - : A function without parameter to be executed if the protocol handler is _not_ present.
+  - : A function without any parameters to be executed if the protocol handler is _not_ present.

 ### Return value